-All we can do during this pandemic is daydream about getting out of our neighborhood and traveling the globe.
+During this pandemic, all we can do is daydream about getting out of our neighborhood and traveling the globe.
 So, how can we make our travel daydreams a reality when we don’t live a Kardashian lifestyle?

 Now is the perfect time for a career change!
 Below is a list of 30 High-Paying Jobs that Require Travel and No Experience.